The Rotary Club of St. Petersburg

 Celebrating a Sense of

 Service Above Self

-The Rotary Club of St. Petersburg will turn 100 on January 2, 2020.
-To celebrate this milestone, the club is hoping to raise $100,000 during the coming year to provide meals for thousands of needy children through the St. Petersburg Free Clinic’s Pack-A-Sack program.
+The Rotary Club of St. Petersburg turned 100 on January 2, 2020.
+To celebrate this milestone, the club raised $100,000 to provide meals for thousands of needy children through the St. Petersburg Free Clinic’s Pack-A-Sack program.

-To kick-off the drive, the club will hold a 100th Anniversary gala event at the St. Petersburg Yacht Club on Saturday, January 25th.
-The event will include dinner, a silent auction and music by the Ocean Road Band.
-Proceeds will benefit the Pack-A-Sack program.
-Tickets and sponsorships are available by contacting the Rotary office at 727-822-3277.
+To kick-off the drive, the club held a 100th Anniversary gala event at the St. Petersburg Yacht Club on Saturday, January 25th.
+The event included dinner, a silent auction and music by the Ocean Road Band.
 The year will end with the refurbishing of the Wm.
 Straub memorial marker in Straub park.
-Monthly during the year the club will hold fund-raising events in various locations throughout the community.

 The club was one of the first 200 clubs chartered by Rotary International (today there are over 35,000 clubs worldwide).
 It was founded by former St. Petersburg Times editor, William Straub and other community leaders.
 Over the years, the club has held it’s meetings at various down town locations, including the Detroit Hotel, The Vinoy Hotel, the Princess Martha Hotel and Orange Blossom Catering.
 It currently meets every Friday at noon at the St. Petersburg Yacht Club.

 Since its inception, the club has lived by the motto “Service above Self,” and has donated thousands of dollars and volunteer time every year to numerous St. Petersburg charitable causes.
 The club is also responsible for sponsoring /chartering numerous other bay area Rotary Clubs.